jappeace/jappeaceApplication/content/raster.click.md

 That's because it runs next to this site, [videocut](https://videocut.org/), and [massapp](https://massapp.org/) on the
 [nmm approach](https://jappie.me/the-nix-mutli-monolith-machine-nmmm.html).
-Yes it's sad I stopped working on this project, but if anyone is interested in using it,
+Yes, it's sad I stopped working on this project, but if anyone is interested in using it,
 [it's right there](https://raster.click/).